SumailaBello/NAAN-React-website/README.txt

 This Project was built with React and material design bootstrap for the UI( read their terms of use at mdbootstrap.com).
 Ensure you have an active internet connection before running it as some of the assets and dependencies need to be loaded from the internet.
+Run the index.html file after downloading to load the website

 Material Design for Bootstrap